JOHN BYRNE

 (Alpha Flight I#105 - BTS) - The men of Alpha Flight decided to hold Madison Jeffries' bachelor party on Christmas Eve at Puck's old pub Corky's Tavern in Toronto.
 Dressed in their civilian clothes, they happily downed quite a few drinks to celebrate Jeffries' upcoming nuptials to Diamond Lil (Lilian Crawley).

-(Alpha Flight I#105) - John Byrne was having a beer by himself at the bar when the owner of Corky's Tavern, Corky, spotted his former dimunitive bouncer, Eugene Milton Judd.
-Curious about what had happened to him, Corky grilled Judd who revealed he had actually been busy saving the world as Puck of Alpha Flight.
+(Alpha Flight I#105) - John Byrne was having a beer by himself at the bar when Corky, the owner of the tavern, spotted his former diminutive bouncer, Eugene Milton Judd.
+Curious about what had happened to him, Corky grilled Judd, who revealed he had actually been busy saving the world as Puck of Alpha Flight.
 Thinking Judd was joking, Corky laughed it off and Byrne even mockingly wondered if Judd could maybe set him up with Aurora.

 (Sensational She-Hulk I#37) - She-Hulk became infuriated with Byrne when he published several blank pages in the wake of the Living Eraser's attack.
 Ripping apart the third blank page, Jennifer yelled at John, reminding him that half the fans hated this trick when he pulled it years ago in an issue of Alpha Flight.
 Obeying his leading lady's wishes, Byrne restored everything to normal.

-(Sensational She-Hulk I#40 - BTS) - John Byrne had been steadily increasing the weight of She-Hulk's sidekick, Louise Mason who had only recently regained her former, youthful and svelte figure after being rejuvenated.
+(Sensational She-Hulk I#40 - BTS) - John Byrne had been steadily increasing the weight of She-Hulk's sidekick Louise Mason, who had only recently regained her former, youthful and svelte figure after being rejuvenated during an adventure in the Valley of Diamonds.

 (Sensational She-Hulk I#41) - After receiving Byrne's art for Sensational She-Hulk I#41, Renée Witterstaetter noticed she was a page short and called Byrne in his studio.
 Admitting he had misplaced it, Byrne kept Witterstaetter talking until their conversation had filled the remaining page.

 (Sensational She-Hulk I#42 - BTS) - After packing on even more pounds in-between issues, Louise Mason had enough and quit the story.
-Explaining to She-Hulk she realized Byrne had planned to do a story with her exploring the emotional anguish caused by unwanted weight gain and she wouldn't stand for it.
-She-Hulk was sympathetic to Mason's plight, adding that she just realized Byrne had a thing for drawing hugely fat women like Pink Pearl, Big Bertha and "the Skrull Queen in that Fantastic Four Annual was in."
+Explaining to She-Hulk she realized Byrne had planned to do a story with her exploring the emotional anguish caused by unwanted weight gain, Louise wouldn't stand for it.
+She-Hulk was sympathetic to Mason's plight, adding that she just realized Byrne had a thing for drawing hugely fat women like Pink Pearl, Big Bertha and "the Skrull Queen in that Fantastic Four Annual."
 Mason went out to remedy the situation.

 (Sensational She-Hulk I#43 - BTS) - Mason met with various higher ups at Marvel and Byrne was forced to slim her down until she was, as she described herself, "pleasantly plump".